 Facts about Medical Options for Obesity Related Infertility

 Women and men who seek infertility treatments from their doctors, are more likely to need higher dosages of fertility medications.
 This may have long-term health implications.
 Medical fertility treatments are also less likely to be as effective for obese couples.
-Using fertility medications alone, without weight reduction, are less likely to have positive outcomes.
-Fertility medications do not solve the obesity problem, even though, they may aid in pregnancy.
+Using fertility medications alone, without weight reduction, is less likely to have positive outcomes.
+Fertility medications do not solve the obesity problem, even though they may aid in pregnancy.

-Long-term diet and lifestyle changes are the most important factor in successful fertility treatment, whether it be natural support, or medical fertility treatments.
+Long-term diet and lifestyle changes are the most important factor in successful fertility treatment, whether it be natural support or medical fertility treatments.

 Natural Fertility Diet: http://natural-fertility-info.com/fertility-diet

 Absent Period: http://natural-fertility-info.com/how-to-get-your-period-back.html